Do all of the projects listed address the issue of biodiversity loss or do some projects tackle the issue more fully?

 By definition, all our projects address the issue of biodiversity loss.
 This is one of the main purposes behind our mission to reforest the world.
 Planting trees, if done right, will systematically increase biodiversity.

-To help our public understand that trees are not only about CO2 we have created a color code where for each species we highlight one specific benefit.
-In fact, a species may have more than 30 uses (that we also display within each species' detailed file), but for the sake of making it accessible, we highlight one benefit with our color code.
-We, for example, show orange species that help protect the local fauna.
-In regards to biodiversity, we use the green color, under the label "Agroforestry", to regroup species that help creating good agroforestry conditions, help improve the fertility of the soil, and fix the nitrogen.
-Those species, together with the blue "Fast-growing" color, are usually the first species to plant, the ones that help modify and improve the soil conditions to later welcome the more fragile other species (fruit and medicinal trees for example).
+To help our public understand that trees are not only about CO2 we have created a label where for each species we highlight one specific benefit.
+In fact, a species may have more than 30 uses (that we also display within each species' detailed file), but for the sake of making it accessible, we highlight one benefit with our label code.
+We, for example, show species that help protect the local fauna.
+In regards to biodiversity, we use the label 'Agroforestry', to regroup species that help creating good agroforestry conditions, help improve the fertility of the soil, and fix the nitrogen.
+Those species, together with the 'Fast-growing', are usually the first species to plant, the ones that help modify and improve the soil conditions to later welcome the more fragile other species (fruit and medicinal trees for example).

 So we can say that all projects tackle the loss of biodiversity.
 However, this loss of biodiversity may be different from one project to the next.
 For example in France, the main purpose of our Agroforestry project is to limit the loss of insects by promoting more sustainable agriculture less dependent on chemicals (fertilizers, pesticides) thanks to the re-introduction of trees into an agricultural panorama.
 In India, we plant in one project some specific species that are the natural habitat of the slender loris, a cute tiny primate that is seeing its habitat shrink.